Best waterproof and breathable cycling trousers 2023: a round up of bicycle pants for commuting

 Casual enough to look good off the bike, these cycling trousers also have a seam-free seat, which means that you can ride them without cycling shorts, although they aren't designed to be worn over your non-cycling gear, unlike the Altura Nightvision 3 waterproof cycling trousers, meaning that should you choose to commute in them, you'll need a change of clothes once you get to your end destination.

 The Hummvee IIs are compatible with Endura's own Clickfast padded shorts liner and have a Velcro-style ankle closure.
-This can be a bit hit-and-miss over time if gets regularly clogged with muck, which can mean that the closure can become less effective.
+We found that this tending to be a bit hit-and-miss over time after it became clogged with muck, making the closure less effective.

 The Hummvees feature several pockets, including zipped hand pockets for off-the-bike usability, handy cargo pockets and a large map pocket.